andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 # Conclusion

+* We didn't fix everything - this isn't a fairy story.

 * Don't get waylaid
 * Have confidence - you're finding and iterating, and training
 * You're the guide to the DDD Theme Park